d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 The furthest is 27,000 light years away —a distance I can’t begin to understand.
 And it's mind boggling to think we can detect a planet at that kind of distance.

-The closest was reported last week the European Southern Observatory.
-An exoplanet right at the next star along, 4 light years away.
+The closest was reported last week at the European Southern Observatory.
+An exoplanet right at the next star along, four light years away.
 Give or take.
 Well get to that one later.

 ## Start with the first one